meherett/python-bip38/docs/index.rst

 .. |Coverage Status| image:: https://coveralls.io/repos/github/meherett/python-bip38/badge.svg?branch=master
    :target: https://coveralls.io/github/meherett/python-bip38?branch=master

-A pure python library for implementation of Bitcoin Improvement Proposal - 0038 / BIP38 protocol.
+Python library for implementation of Bitcoin Improvement Proposal - 0038 / BIP38 protocol.
 It supports both `No EC-multiply <https://github.com/bitcoin/bips/blob/master/bip-0038.mediawiki#encryption-when-ec-multiply-flag-is-not-used>`_ and `EC-multiply <https://github.com/bitcoin/bips/blob/master/bip-0038.mediawiki#encryption-when-ec-multiply-mode-is-used>`_ modes.

 BIP38 is a cryptographic standard that defines a method for encrypting and securing private keys associated with Bitcoin addresses.
 It provides a way to create encrypted versions of private keys, which can then be decrypted using a passphrase.
 This adds an additional layer of security to the process of storing and transmitting private keys.

 By encrypting a private key with BIP38, users can protect their funds even if the encrypted private key is exposed.
 This is because an attacker would need to know the passphrase in order to decrypt the private key and gain access to the associated funds.
 BIP38 encryption is often used to create "paper wallets" or physical copies of Bitcoin private keys that can be stored offline for enhanced security.

-For more info see the `BIP38 <https://en.bitcoin.it/wiki/BIP_0038>`_ specs.
+For more info see the `Passphrase-protected private key - BIP38 <https://en.bitcoin.it/wiki/BIP_0038>`_ specs.

 Installing BIP38
 ================